devilry/devilry-django/docs/rest.rst

     :param dataconverters:
-        A dict of implementations of :class:`devilry.dataconverter.dataconverter.DataConverter`.
+        A dict of implementations of :class:`.dataconverter.DataConverter`.
         The key is a content-type.
 Data converters convert between python and some other format, such as JSON or XML.